 Best place to find information and services that your council provides...

-Here are some answers to questions you may have about community testing and in particular about symptom-free testing, which is being targeted at key workers who cannot work from home and who do not have Covid-19 symptoms.
+Here are some answers to questions you may have about community testing and in particular about symptom-free testing, which is for people who do not have Covid-19 symptoms.

 We'll continue to update and add to these questions in response to your queries, so please check this page regularly.

-Tests are available to people who live or work in St Helens Borough, regardless of their age.
+Tests are available to anyone who lives or works in St Helens Borough, regardless of their age.
 Children under 18 will need parental consent.

 This depends on the type of test you have.
 The symptom-free tests (or ‘lateral flow’) are point of care tests, so don’t need to be processed in a lab.
 Results are ready very quickly – from 30 minutes to a couple of hours.
 You will receive your results by text or email soon after you leave the test centre.